Gynecomastia in Body Builders

-The amount of glandular tissues removed will depend on how much extra breast tissue is in the chest area.
-The tissue may range from the size or a marble to a large-sized donut.
-Dr. Lo performs liposuction in conjunction with male breast reduction surgery if there is also extra fat tissue in the area.
+The amount of glandular tissue removed will depend on how much extra breast tissue is in the chest area.
+The tissue may range from the size of a marble to a large donut-size.
+If there is extra fat in the area, Dr. Lo performs liposuction in conjunction with male breast reduction surgery.
 He offers tumescent liposuction, ultrasonic liposuction and power-assisted liposuction (PAL) to sculpt and contour the chest.
 In addition, Dr. Lo may find it necessary to excise excess skin in the chest area to provide optimum aesthetic results.
 In doing so, he can provide a certain degree of lift and skin tightening throughout the treated area for a smoother chest contour.

 You did a great job on my gynecomastia!
 I am a national level bodybuilder and you can’t even really see any scars.
 Thanks again!